The Regularity Transformation Equations: An elliptic mechanism for smoothing gravitational metrics in General Relativity: Statement of results

-In Section \ref{Background} we review the problem of regularity singularities arising from GR shock wave theory.
-In Section \ref{matrixforms} we introduce the auxiliary Euclidean Cartan algebra of matrix-valued $k$-forms, express the Riemann-flat condition within this framework, and define the operations $\overrightarrow{\rm div}$ and $\langle\cdot\: ; \cdot \rangle$, (c.f. (\ref{eqn3}) and (\ref{eqn2}), respectively).
-In Section \ref{deriveRT} we clarify the connection between the first order Cauchy-Riemann equations and the Poisson equation in the setting of matrix valued differential forms, derive the RT-equations (\ref{eqn1})-(\ref{eqn4}) together with an alternative formulation (in Section \ref{Sec_equiv_system}), and prove our main result, Theorem \ref{Thm_main}.
-In Section \ref{Sec_shock_discussion}, we outline a program for extending the existence theory to the $L^{\infty}$ case of shock waves.
+In Section \ref{Sec_Prelim} we introduce the auxiliary Euclidean Cartan algebra of matrix-valued $k$-forms, and define the operations $\overrightarrow{\rm div}$ and $\langle\cdot\: ; \cdot \rangle$, (c.f. (\ref{eqn3}) and (\ref{eqn2}), respectively).
+In Section \ref{Sec_Riem-flat}, we express the Riemann-flat condition within the framework of matrix and vector valued differential forms.
+In Section \ref{Sec_Cauchy-Riem} we clarify the connection between the first order Cauchy-Riemann equations and the Poisson equation in the setting of matrix valued differential forms.
+In Sections \ref{Sec_equiv_warm-up} and \eqref{Sec_equiv_main} we derive the RT-equations (\ref{eqn1})-(\ref{eqn4}) together with an alternative formulation (in Section \ref{Sec_equiv_system}), and prove our main result, Theorem \ref{Thm_main}.